EmadAbdou/github-most-stared-repos-task/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.2.

+# Repo Idea

+This repo is for listing the most starred Github repos that were created in the last 30 days.

+# Demo Link

+View live demp at [Demo](https://github-top-trending-repos.netlify.app/home)

+# Libraries Used

+- [ngx-Bootstrap](https://valor-software.com/ngx-bootstrap/#/) to make good use of the bootstrap grid system
+- [ngx-infinite-scroll](https://www.npmjs.com/package/ngx-infinite-scroll) to implement pagination on scroll
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.